rituraj-17/Financial_Modelling/README.md

    ```
    rₑ = rᶠ + β × (rₘ − rᶠ)
    ```
 2. **WACC** — Used as the discount rate throughout the model.
 3. **Revenue Projections** — 10-year forecast using tiered growth rates.
 4. **Free Cash Flow (FCF)** — Estimated by applying an appropriate FCF margin to projected revenues.
 5. **Terminal Value:**
    ```
    TV = FCF_final × (1 + g) / (WACC − g)
    ```
 6. **Present Value** — All future FCFs and terminal value discounted back to today.

-7. **Fair Value per Share** — Compared against the market price to determine if TSLA is undervalued or overvalued.
+7. **Fair Value per Share** — Compared against market price to determine if TSLA is undervalued or overvalued.

 ---

 ### Assignment 3 — M&A Valuation: Nissan × Mitsubishi × Honda

-**Objective:** Analyze and value the proposed merger involving **Nissan Motors**, **Mitsubishi Motors**, and **Honda Motor Co.** — one of the most significant consolidations in the global automotive industry.
+*Team Project (3–4 members)*

+**Objective:** Assess the financial feasibility of a three-way Nissan–Honda–Mitsubishi merger by building independent valuation models to evaluate intrinsic value, synergy potential, and deal attractiveness from a strategic and shareholder-value perspective.

 **Files:**
 - `NISSAN MOTORS DCF.xlsx` — Standalone DCF valuation of Nissan Motors
 - `HONDA MOTOR CO DCF .xlsx` — Standalone DCF valuation of Honda Motor Co.
-- `Merger Valuation.xlsx` — Combined M&A valuation model for the three-way deal
+- `Merger Valuation.xlsx` — Combined three-way M&A valuation model
-- `EXTENSIVE REPORT.pdf` — Full written analysis covering deal rationale, synergies, and conclusions
+- `EXTENSIVE REPORT.pdf` — Full written analysis structured as a buy-side M&A advisory deliverable

-**Analysis Covers:**

-- **Standalone DCF valuations** of Nissan and Honda to establish intrinsic value baselines
-- **Merger valuation model** assessing the combined entity's value post-acquisition
-- **Synergy analysis** — cost and revenue synergies expected from the consolidation
-- **Deal structure** — evaluation of terms, share exchange ratios, and implied premiums
-- **Strategic rationale** — why the three automakers pursued this consolidation (EV transition, cost pressures, market share defense against Chinese OEMs)
-- **Investment conclusion** — whether the merger creates or destroys shareholder value

-**Context:**
+**Approach:**

+- **Standalone DCF Valuations** — Built independent DCF models for Nissan, Honda, and Mitsubishi using CAPM-derived WACC, multi-stage revenue growth assumptions, and terminal value estimation.
+- **Comparable Company Analysis** — Benchmarked the three automakers against global peers including Toyota, Volkswagen, and Tesla across EV/EBITDA, EV/Revenue, and P/E multiples.
+- **Three-Way Merger Model** — Constructed a combined entity valuation assessing post-merger value, cost and revenue synergies, and accretion/dilution impact on shareholders.
+- **M&A Advisory Report** — Authored a report evaluating deal rationale, integration risks, and regulatory considerations, structured as a buy-side M&A advisory deliverable.

+**Strategic Context:**

-The Nissan–Mitsubishi–Honda merger discussions gained prominence in late 2024 as the three Japanese automakers faced mounting pressure from slowing ICE vehicle demand, the accelerating shift to EVs, and intensifying competition from Chinese manufacturers like BYD.
-The merger aimed to pool R&D resources, reduce redundancies, and build scale to compete globally.
+The Nissan–Mitsubishi–Honda merger discussions gained prominence in late 2024 as the three Japanese automakers faced mounting pressure from slowing ICE vehicle demand, the accelerating global shift to EVs, and intensifying competition from Chinese manufacturers like BYD.
+The consolidation aimed to pool R&D resources, eliminate redundancies, and build the scale needed to compete globally.

 ---